 How many hearings are there per year?

 There are currently twelve hearings per year.
-Before each hearing, there is a pre-screen session at which the Board reviews all of the cases submitted for pardon consideration for that particular hearing session.
+Before each hearing, there is a pre-screen session at which the Board reviews all of the cases submitted for pardon consideration for that particular hearing session, to include Expedited Reviews.
 Hearing sessions are open to the public.

-Will I have to appear at the hearing?
+Will I have to appear at the full hearing?

 How does the Board decide who does or does not get a pardon?

-The Pardons Board has the discretion to grant or deny any pardon application at any time.
+The Board of Pardons and Paroles has the discretion to grant or deny any pardon application at any time.
 The Board decides whether or not to grant a pardon, based on – among other things - the rehabilitation of the offender applicant, the severity of the offense, the impact on the victim and the victim’s input, past criminal history and how much time has passed since the commission of the most recent offense, and whether the public interest is served by erasing a criminal record.
 The State’s Attorney’s opinion is also taken into consideration.
 The Board will also consider what the individual has accomplished since the most recent offense.
 The Board considers the individuals work history; subsequent contact with the criminal justice system, and character references.
 Community service is also taken into consideration.
 The Board may consider any other pertinent information available in deciding whether to grant or deny a pardon.
-Your chances each time you apply are based on your eligibility and suitability (i.e. whether or not you should have your offenses “excused” so you can work or retain a license, or whether you should have your criminal record erased.
+Your chances each time you apply are based not only on your eligibility, but on your suitability as well.

-If I get denied then what are my chances the next time I apply?
+If I get denied, what are my chances the next time I apply?

-Your chances each time you apply are based on your eligibility and suitability (i.e. whether or not you should have your offenses “excused” so you can work or retain a license, or whether you should have your criminal record erased.
+Your chances each time you apply are based on both your eligibility and suitability (i.e., whether or not you should have your offenses “excused” so you can work or retain a license or whether you should have your CT adult criminal record erased altogether.)

 If I am denied, what can I do to guarantee that my pardon will be granted in the future?

-There is no guarantee that a pardon will be granted.
+There is no guarantee a pardon will be granted.

 If I am denied a pardon, do I have to wait an entire year from the hearing date to re-apply for a pardon?

+Yes.
 Generally, you must wait one (1) year from the date of denial before you can reapply.
 The Board may, at its discretion, specify a longer waiting period.
-If denied, you will receive a denial letter that will tell you when you can reapply and the reasons for the denial.
+If you are denied, you will receive electronic correspondence you of the reasons for denial and a date when you can reapply.

 If I am granted a pardon, will my application be destroyed?